 Kitchens from the 80’s were brighter, lighter and whiter.
 White cabinets became the design trend and good lighting was a must-have.
 Kitchen shapes changed and appliances started to come in the simple white and black variety.

-Countertops pretty much came in three choices, white tile, white or ivory Formica and butcher block Formica.
-And kitchens were all being made in a U-shape with continuous Formica countertops to provide for more counter and cabinet space.
+U-shape kitchens with continuous Formica countertops added counter and cabinet space.
 Pantries to the right of the fridge also became very popular, as many families needed a larger space to store their dry goods.
-Appliances started to come in three options, white, black and ivory.
+Meanwhile, appliances started to come in three options, white, black and ivory.

-While the 80’s kitchen was all about neutral colors, walls and curtains still provided colorful, floral patterns as accents.
+Above all, the 80’s kitchen was a contrast from the colorful moods 60’s and 70’s.
+Neutral colored cabinets, counters, and appliances brought consistency to kitchen design.
+However, walls and curtains still provided colorful, floral patterns as accents.

-While many people might still consider an 80’s kitchen out of fashion, there are many design concepts we still use today, such as neutral options with pops of color and valuing bright, light kitchens.
+Many people might still consider an 80’s kitchen out of fashion.
+But there are many design concepts we still use today, such as neutral options with pops of color and valuing bright, light kitchens.

 People loved the charming countryside appeal of these designs.
 And don’t forget about the pastel paint and floral wallpaper.
-This was thought to add even more charm to the space.
+Because this was thought to add even more charm through the kitchens of the 90’s decade.

 To top it all off, brass hardware was everywhere!
 Brass added a warm look to the country style kitchens from the 90’s.